thraal/dotfiles/README.md

 # dotfiles
-dotfiles backup. paste and execute each subtitle.
+dotfiles backup. paste and execute each subtitle from home directory `~`.

 ## Install your dotfiles on a new system, or migrate to this setup
 ### 1. `echo ".cfg" >> .gitignore`